kserve/website/docs/developer/debug.md

 The `InferenceService` request routes to the `Istio Ingress Gateway` by matching the host and port from the url, by default http is configured, you can [configure
 HTTPS with TLS certificates](https://knative.dev/docs/serving/using-a-tls-cert).

-2. KServe creates a `Istio virtual service` to specify routing rule for predictor, transformer, explainer.
+### 2. KServe `Istio virtual service` to route for predictor, transformer, explainer.
 ```bash
 kubectl get vs sklearn-iris -oyaml
 ```